FRIDAY 15TH - sunday 17th february, baltic centre for contemporary art

 The 10:15am session on Friday 15th February and 4:45pm session on Saturday 16th February are special access sessions; a quieter, more relaxed opportunity to visit PlayShapes.
 Suitable for those on the autistic spectrum and their families, but open to anyone who feels they might benefit.

-* All Saturday and Sunday sessions are now sold out*
+All sessions are now sold out.

 General Admission, admits one adult and one child - £6